-We finish the Texas swing this week with our annual trip to Colonial CC for the freshly titled Dean & Deluca Invitational.
+We finish the Texas swing this week with our annual trip to Colonial CC for the Dean & DeLuca Invitational.
 Colonial rightfully takes secondary billing to the BMW PGA Championship at Wentworth this week, but this looks set for a great tournament with a field that includes defending champion Jordan Spieth, Masters champion Sergio Garcia, Jon Rahm, Phil Mickelson, Kevin Kisner, Matt Kuchar, Zach Johnson and Paul Casey.

-Over on the European Tour, Paul Williams previews the BMW PGA Championship - you can read his thoughts on that event here.
+Over on the European Tour Paul Williams previews the BMW PGA Championship - you can read his thoughts on that event here.

-Colonial Country Club, Fort Worth, Texas: Designer: Bredemus/Morris 1936; Course Type: Classical; Par: 70; Length: 7,204 yards; Holes with Water Hazards: 5; Fairways Bermudagrass; Rough: Bermudagrass 3"; Greens: Bent, 4,400 sq.ft average; Tournament Stimp: 10.5ft; Course Scoring Average 2012: 71.13 (+1.13), Difficulty Rank 13 of 49 courses.
+Colonial Country Club, Fort Worth, Texas: Designer: Bredemus/Maxwell 1936; Course Type: Classical; Par: 70; Length: 7,209 yards; Holes with Water Hazards: 5; Fairways Bermudagrass; Rough: Bermudagrass 3"; Greens: Bent, 4,400 sq.ft average; Tournament Stimp: 10.5ft; Course Scoring Average 2012: 71.13 (+1.13), Difficulty Rank 13 of 49 courses.
 2013: 69.90 (-0.10), Difficulty Rank 24 of 43 courses.
 2014: 70.27 (+0.27), Rank 19 of 48 courses.
 2015: 69.78 (-0.22), Difficulty Rank 21 of 52 courses.
 2016: 70.20 (+0.20), Difficulty Rank 18 of 50 courses.

 Course Overview: Colonial provides its winners with a plaid jacket that's extremely similar to those handed to the champions at Harbour Town.
 The similarities don't end there as the two courses share traditional values in the modern world of the PGA Tour.
 Colonial is short by today's standards, but the course only features 24 acres of fairway making tee shot target areas extremely small.
 Errant drives are captured by tough Bermudagrass rough with most fairways on the property being tree-lined ensuring plenty of blocked approach shots for those that deviate.

-Winners: 2015: Chris Kirk (-12); 2014: Adam Scott (-9); 2013: Boo Weekley (-14); 2012: Zach Johnson (-12); 2011: David Toms (-13); 2010: Zach Johnson (-21).
+Winners: 2016: Jordan Spieth (-17); 2015: Chris Kirk (-12); 2014: Adam Scott (-9); 2013: Boo Weekley (-14); 2012: Zach Johnson (-12); 2011: David Toms (-13); 2010: Zach Johnson (-21).

-Tournament Stats: We've published some key player statistics for the this week which are well worth a look.
-Naturally they'll help to shape a view on players who could go well: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.
+Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
+Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Winners & Prices: 2015: Kirk 35/1; 2014: Scott 18/1; 2013: Weekley 100/1; 2012: Z Johnson 16/1; 2011: Toms 33/1; 2010: Z Johnson 50/1; 2009: Stricker 28/1.
-Average: 40/1.
-For a summary of winners' odds on the PGA Tour for the past 5 years based on the 2016 schedule click here.
+Winners & Prices: 2016: Spieth 7/1; 2015: Kirk 35/1; 2014: Scott 18/1; 2013: Weekley 100/1; 2012: Z Johnson 16/1; 2011: Toms 33/1; 2010: Z Johnson 50/1.
+Average: 37/1.

-Tournament Trends & Key Factors: Analysing the final stats of the 6 winners of Dean & Deluca Invitational since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the 7 winners of this event since 2010 gives us a little more insight into the requirements for this test: